galenus-verbatim/Verbapy/README.md

 # Verbapy
- Python code that lemmatise files in the TE.I-Epidoc format using the pie-extened tool returning a PHP structure of tokens attached to a lemm.
+ Python code that lemmatise files in the TEI-Epidoc format using the pie-extended tool returning a PHP structure of tokens attached to a lemm.

 # Windows 10